Apig92/TheTouringMachines/README.md

 # Folder Contents
-## Bash Scripts contains hte scripts to populate the database and the packages to install
+## Bash Scripts contains the scripts to populate the database and the packages to install
 ## DublinBus contains the django application.
 ## JupyterNotebooks contains the original notebooks used for the first analysis
-## Python Scripts contains all the scripst for the model preparation
+## Python Scripts contains all the scripts for the model preparation
 ## route40 contains the scripts for the historical average
 ## startbootstrap-scrolling-nav-gh-pages contains the original template and dummy website